DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/grouping-state.md

 ### <a name="group-key"></a>GroupKey

-Describes an group that can be nested in another one
+Describes a group that can be nested in another one

 A primitive value with the following type:

 string

 This string consists of values by which rows are grouped.
-Values are merged by `_` symbol.
-For example, expanded group 'Male' is described as `Male` and 'Male'/'Audi' as `Male_Audi` and so on.
+Values are merged by the `_` symbol.
+For example, the expanded group 'Male' is described as `Male` and 'Male'/'Audi' as `Male_Audi` and so on.

 ## Plugin Developer Reference